JudeAlmutlaq/evolution-rpg/readme.md

+# Electron-Phaser

+## The Application

-This template is a windows-x64 instance of electron set up with the phaser game framework.
-The application will start fullscreen, with the phaser canvas stretched to the largest it can be while maintaining ratio.
+This template is a windows-x64 instance of electron set up with the Phaser 2 game framework.
+The application will start fullscreen, with the phaser canvas stretched to the largest it can be while maintaining the canvas ratio.

+The application can be run by executing `electron.exe`.
+By default, alt-f4 will be the only way to close the application. `electron.exe` can be renamed as desired.

 All files for the application can be found in `/resources/app/`.
 This is where all application code and resources should be placed.
-The initial stage is defined in `start.js`'

-Application can be run by executing `electron.exe`.
-By default, alt-f4 will be the only way to close the application.

-Things that can be changed:

-0. The window background color can be found on line 2 of main.scss
-0. The canvas background color can be found on line 15 of start.js
-0. The dev tools start open.
-This is defined on line 22 of main.js
-0. The canvas resolution is defined on line 16 on index.html
-0. `electron.exe` can be renamed without causing problems
+The rest of the files are part of the Electron framework and should not be altered.

+## Phaser

+Phaser states are defined in the `states` directory.
+Every .js file in that directory will be automatically loaded and added as a 'state' to the phaser system.
+The state name will be the filename (without the `.js`).
+The initial stage is defined in `states/Main.js`'.

+A stage can be loaded using the following Phaser method:

+    game.state.start('StageName');

+`game` is defined as a global variable, and will be accessible in all application files. `game` is an instance of `Phaser.Game` and can be used to access all Phaser attributes and methods.

+## Settings

+Initial setting for the application can be found in `settings.js`.
+A global variable named `electronPhaserSettings` will be declared with all of the settings in that file.
+Additional settings or variable you want to access globally can be added to the `settings.js` file, or added dynamically during runtime.